fredzhangaranz/ai-insight/docs/todos/in-progress/phase-7-semantic_layer_ui_redesign_todos.md

   "What is the average healing rate for diabetic wounds?", "Show infection trends by wound type",
   "Compare patient outcomes across clinics",
-  "List patients with >5 assessments in the last month" ];
+  "List patients with >5 assessments in the last month", ];

 export function SuggestedQuestions({
   customerId,
-  onSelect
+  onSelect,
 }: SuggestedQuestionsProps) {
   if (!customerId) return null;